Philip James Woods: Political career

 Woods stood in 1925 in both Belfast West and Belfast South, winning both seats, but opting to sit for Belfast West.
 He campaigned in the Parliament for ex-servicemen and on economic and social issues.
 As the only MP without party affiliations before the Nationalists took their seats, he operated as a lone opposition voice to the dominant Ulster Unionist Party government.
 In the 1929 election, he unsuccessfully contested Belfast St Anne's.
 His loss can, in large part, be attributed to the abolition of proportional representation in February 1929, its replacement with a first-past-the-post system and the establishment of new electoral constituencies which divided his support base.
 Lacking a party machine, he also lost the Westminster election in Belfast South held eight days later.

 Later life

-After his political career in Northern Ireland had ended, Woods moved to England in the 1930s and re-married, living in Long Crendon, Buckinghamshire.
+After his political career in Northern Ireland had ended, Woods moved to England in the 1930s and remarried, living in Long Crendon, Buckinghamshire.
 He was incidentally an employer of William Joyce at this time, but had no direct links with the British Union of Fascists.
 During the Second World War he fund-raised in Yorkshire for the war effort.

 Woods died on 12 September 1961.
 He was survived by his second wife, Veronica Quested (m.
 1934), and by a daughter from his first marriage in 1907 to Florence Edith Blacker Quin of Belfast.